Universal Health Coverage: What immunization advocates should consider

-- Achievement of UHC will positively contribute to at least six of the 17 Strategic Development Goals
+- Achievement of UHC will positively contribute to at least six of the 17 Sustainable Development Goals

 - Immunization can contribute significantly to achieving financial risk protection against health costs

-Universal Health Coverage and the Strategic Development Goals
+Universal Health Coverage and the Sustainable Development Goals

 December 12th is worldwide Universal Health Coverage (UHC) day!
 The aim of drawing attention to this day is to shine the global spotlight on the gaps in achieving health as a human right.
 Although exceedingly complex in its implementation, the concept behind UHC is simple: All people should benefit from quality health services, medicines and vaccinations, and no one should be put in financial peril to do so.